The Manage Campaigns page uses the same filters as the Dashboard page to offer more detailed information about campaigns.

 The profit margin; this value is determined by dividing profit by revenue.

-This is the campaign’s unique ID.
+This is the campaign’s unique network ID.

-Shows the date the campaign was created.
+The date the campaign was created.